+After the photon injection [at $t/t_0 = 150$ and $t/t_0=200$, corresponding respectively to the dashed and solid lines in Fig.~\ref{SSPDfig10}(a)], the supercurrent density inside the initial hotspot ($R_{\mathrm{init}}/\xi_0 = 3.0$ for $L_y = 20\xi_0$ and 4.7 for $L_y = 40\xi_0$) is reduced because the superconducting order parameter is suppressed by local heating, as shown in Fig.~\ref{SSPDfig10}(b).
+In contrast, the current density surrounding the hotspot region increases, and is nearly saturated at $j_{s,x}(L_x/2,y)/j_0\lesssim 0.4$ for both strip widths.
+For $L_y = 40\xi_0$, the additional structures of the supercurrent density near the edges, which are already present before photon injection as mentioned in the previous paragraph, evolve into local minima, whose values decrease with time.
+This behavior contrasts with the edge supercurrent density for $L_y = 20\xi_0$.
+Such local minima correspond to the significant suppression of $\left|\tilde{\Delta}(L_x/2,y)\right|$ near the edges.
+We expect that the suppression affects the degree to which magnetic fluxes can penetrate.

 Based on these observations on the non-uniform current distribution for wider width cases, we examine the time-dependent voltage change $\Delta V$ and the dynamics of the superconducting order parameter for $L_{x}\times L_{y}=40\xi_0\times 40\xi_0$ to compare it with the previous results with $L_{x}\times L_{y}=40\xi_0\times 20\xi_0$.
 The voltage change is shown in Fig.~\ref{SSPDfig11}.
 The threshold for successful photon detection is located at $R_{\mathrm{init}}/\xi_0=4.6$.
-The ratio between this threshold and the sample width $40\xi_0$ is $0.115$, and is smaller than the ratio $0.145$ in the case of $L_{y}=20\xi_0$ (the threshold is located at $R_{\mathrm{init}}/\xi_0=2.9$).
+The ratio between this threshold and the sample width $40\xi_0$ is $0.115$, which is smaller than the value $0.145$ for $L_{y}=20\xi_0$, with the corresponding threshold at $R_{\mathrm{init}}/\xi_0=2.9$.
 Thus, the increase in the threshold is weaker than linear, even when we linearly increase the sample width.
 Near the threshold value, the oscillation of $\Delta V$ is still observed, although the signature of the oscillation is less clear than in the case of narrower width.
 This oscillation disappears as we increase $R_{\mathrm{init}}$, and this behavior is the same as that in the narrower-width case.
 Our observation, that the dependence of the threshold on $L_y$ is weaker than linear and the vortex--antivortex pair formation is a possible mechanism of photon detection near the threshold, is very helpful for the realization of SWSPD.